Welcome to TabletopRecommender.app

 Why are scores able to go over 10.0?

 All else equal, the more ratings and associations a game has in the recommender the lower it's average score will be.
-For this reason the recommender uses a custom Bayesian model to determine how much games scores are penalized at certain popularity levels (more accurately, association count levels) and compensates with an equivalent score bonus.
+For this reason the recommender uses a custom Bayesian model to determine how much game scores are penalized at certain popularity levels (more accurately, association count levels) and compensates with an equivalent score bonus.
 This is necessary for the recommender to be able (potentially) to accurately estimate what a user may rate a game.
 If a game has a score over 10.0, it's because the game had a very high recommender score before the score bonus was applied, in most cases suggesting a very strong recommendation.

 How do board game player counts work?